MrDetonia/z8e/README.md

 ### Requirements
 - CMake version >= 2.8.11
 - Qt5
-- C++ Toolchain such as GNU build tools for Linux, or MinGW/Cygwin for Windows
+- C Toolchain such as GNU build tools for Linux, or MinGW/Cygwin for Windows

 ### Build Process
 #### Linux